conjugated estrogens and medroxyprogesterone acetate

 Do not take PREMIA Continuous if you have an allergy or think you have an allergy to:

-any medicine containing conjugated oestrogens or MPA, the active ingredients in PREMIA Continuous
+any medicine containing conjugated estrogens or MPA, the active ingredients in PREMIA Continuous

 any of the ingredients listed at the end of this leaflet

-any other similar medicines containing oestrogen or progestogen, such as other HRT medicines or oral contraceptives ("birth
+any other similar medicines containing estrogen or progestogen, such as other HRT medicines or oral contraceptives ("birth

 Some of the symptoms of an allergic reaction may include:

 shortness of breath

 wheezing or difficulty breathing